-Example 4b: Rejection Sampling with Unbounded Support.
-The parameter in Example 4a was bound by [−.5, .5], which permitted a convenient box to be drawn around f.
+<h3>Example 4b: Rejection Sampling with Unbounded Support

+<bt>The parameter in Example 4a was bound by [−.5, .5], which permitted a convenient box to be drawn around f.
 Two primary changes are necessary when θ is unbounded.
 First, an unbounded candidate distribution, g, is needed.
 In the previous example, the candidate distribution was the uniform distribution, U(−.5, .5), but now g should be chosen more carefully.
-Second, the density variate drawn in stage 3b will depend on the candidate drawn in stage 3a.
+Second, the density variate drawn in Stage 3b will depend on the candidate drawn in Stage 3a.
 It will no longer be ﬁxed at U(0, c).
 The range of the uniform distribution will differ for each candidate.
 For instance, sometimes it is U(0, .35), and sometimes U(0, 1.3).

-Stage 1: Specify and graph the target distribution, f (the solid bimodal line in Figure ??.3, right panel).
+<nl>Stage 1.
+Specify and graph the target distribution, f (the solid bimodal line in Figure 24.3, right panel).
 Because f extends (−∞,∞), decide on reasonable bounds for the graph.
 The target’s tails should practically be zero at the graph’s boundaries.

-Stage 2a: Choose an appropriate g.
+Stage 2a.
+Choose an appropriate g.
 When f covers (−∞,∞), g also should be unbounded.

-Stage 2b: Choose the density bounds.
+Stage 2b.
+Choose the density bounds.
 The scaling constant, c, should be deﬁned f(θ) ≤ c × g(θ), at all points (i.e., the solid line never exceeds the dashed line).

-Stage 2c: Plot the scaled candidate distribution, c × g(θ).
+Stage 2c.
+Plot the scaled candidate distribution, c × g(θ).
 Make adjustments in Stages 2a to 2b until the candidate envelopes the target completely.
-In Figure ??.3, right panel, we ultimately settled on g(θ) = tdf=3(θ) with c = 2.
+In Figure 24.3, right panel, we ultimately settled on g(θ) = tdf=3(θ) with c = 2.

-Stage 3a: Draw random variate xb from g.
+Stage 3a.
+Draw random variate xb from g.
 Repeat this B times.

-Stage 3b: For every candidate, ﬁnd the corresponding height of the dashed line (i.e., c × g(xb)).
+Stage 3b.
+For every candidate, ﬁnd the corresponding height of the dashed line (i.e., c × g(xb)).
 Draw the density variate yb from U(0, c × g(xb)).

-Stage 4: For every candidate, ﬁnd f(xb).
+<h4>Stage 4.<bt> For every candidate, ﬁnd f(xb).
 Accept and store the candidate if f(xb) ≥ yb.